SLuo490/Museum-of-Candy-Project/README.md

 # Museum-of-Candy-Project

-A simple webpage with HTML/CSS and Bootstrap
+A simple responsibe webpage with HTML/CSS and Bootstrap